briwagner/klein_olivero/README.md

 A basic npm script is included in package.json.
 It uses sass to compile sass files into css.

 Sass files that start with an underscore should be imported in `global.scss` or another file.
-They will not be compiled and copied into the `dist/` folder.
+They will not be compiled and copied into the `dist/` folder on their own.

-Sasses files that should be copied into the `dist/` folder and made available to the web server should NOT begin with an underscore.
+Sass files that should be copied into the `dist/` folder and made available to the web server should NOT begin with an underscore.